Frequently Asked Questions

 Brows

-What’s the difference between microblading, powder brows, and nano brows?
+What’s the difference between hairstroke and shaded brows?

 How do I choose the right brow technique for me?